inducer/pycuda/doc/source/array.rst

   Make a new, zero-initialized :class:`GPUArray` having the same properties as *other_ary*.

-.. function:: arange(start, stop, step, dtype=numpy.float32)
+.. function:: arange(start, stop, step, dtype=None)

   Create a :class:`GPUArray` filled with numbers spaced `step` apart, starting from `start` and ending at `stop`.